Table of Contents

 And if you do incorporate PPC, here are the metrics you need to be tracking.

-You've got overarching digital marketing strategy prepared, with subsidiary content, outreach, and social media strategies backing it up.
+You've got an overarching digital marketing strategy prepared, with subsidiary content, outreach, and social media strategies backing it up.

 The next step?

 This is where you and your team get to flex their creative muscles and create truly excellent content to target your prospects.

 The broad goals at the content creation stage are -

 - Research the keywords your prospects are using.

 - Create content that addresses their needs at every step of the funnel.

 Let's take a look at each.

 How to do a Comprehensive Keyword Audit to Target Your Content